Tate resolutions on toric varieties: Tate resolutions on toric stacks

 \begin{proof} The differential module $T$ can be realized as the folding of a complex of $E$-modules, as in Definition~\ref{defn:fold}.
 We may therefore assume that $T$ is a complex.
 The exactness properties--that is, Theorem~\ref{thm:toric exact}(4)--imply that $T$ has exact strands.
 By \cite[Theorem~3.3]{EES}, this implies that every corner complex of $T$ is also exact.
 Let $T_{d-\text{tail}} \to T_{d-\text{head}}$ be the degree $d$ corner complex of $T$, as defined in~\cite[Section 3]{EES}.
 Theorem~\ref{thm:toric exact}(2) and (3) imply that, for $d\gg 0$, $T_{d-\text{head}}$ is precisely $\RR(M_{\geq d})$.
 Exactness of the corner complex and minimality of $T$ imply that $T_{d-\text{tail}}$ is the minimal free resolution of $\RR (M_{\geq d})$ and is thus uniquely determined.
 It follows that $T_{d-\text{tail}}$ is isomorphic to the analogous degree $d$ tail of $\Tate (\cF)$ for any $d\gg 0$; we conclude that $T$ and $\Tate (\cF)$ are isomorphic complexes. \end{proof}

-\begin{remark} By Theorem \ref{weightedthm}, and the proof of Theorem \ref{comparison}, we can essentially construct $\Tate (\F)$ from $\RR (M)$ by taking minimal free resolutions when $\X$ is a weighted projective stack or a product of projective spaces.
-However, that approach makes no (explicit) reference to the irrelevant ideal of $X$.
-By considering situations where one has two toric varieties $X$ and $X'$ with the same Cox ring but with different irrelevant ideals, one can see that characterizing the Tate resolution up to isomorphism in general will require new ideas and will rely more heavily on the exactness properties of Theorem~\ref{thm:toric exact}(3). \end{remark}
+While the toric stacks considered in Theorems \ref{weightedthm} and \ref{comparison} are relatively simple, we believe that similar results should hold much more broadly; see Conjecture \ref{c:intrinsic} below.
+But carrying out such a generalization will require new homological methods.
+The proofs of Theorems~\ref{weightedthm} and \ref{comparison} rely on the fact that we can construct $\Tate (\F)$ from $\RR (M)$ by taking minimal free resolutions of complexes or differential modules in these cases.
+However, this approach makes no explicit reference to the irrelevant ideal of $X$.
+By considering situations where one has two toric varieties $X$ and $X'$ with the same Cox ring but with different irrelevant ideals, one can see that characterizing the Tate resolution up to isomorphism in general will require an approach that makes greater use of the exactness properties of Theorem~\ref{thm:toric exact}(3).
+To underscore the algebraic challenge: a free resolution yields an object that is exact, but how does one produce an object with all of the exactness properties from~Theorem~\ref{thm:toric exact}(3)?

-\begin{remark} The motivation for our Fourier-Mukai-style definition of the Tate resolution comes from Beilinson's resolution $\cB$ of the diagonal over $\PP^n$ (\cite{beilinson}), as defined in the introduction.
-Recall that the Fourier-Mukai transform $\Phi_\cB\colon \Db(\PP^n) \to \Db(\PP^n)$, defined as $\Phi_\cB := R\pi_{2*} (\pi_1^*( - ) \otimes \cB)$, is isomorphic to the identity functor.
-As discussed in the introduction, the Tate resolution functor over $\PP^n$ in \cite{EFS} determines an equivalence

-where $K^{\ex}(E)$ denotes the homotopy category of exact complexes of finitely generated, free, graded $E$-modules.
-Eisenbud-Fl\o ystad-Schreyer give in \cite[\S6]{EFS} an equivalence